joenaess/joenaess/README.md

 Senior AI Developer with a passion for language technology, machine learning, and all things audio and speech.

-**Currently:**
+**Currently or recently:**

-* Leading the technical development for Göteborgsregionen (GR) and an innovation arena for AI.
+* Leading the technical development for "En gemensam Digital Assistent för svensk offentlig sektor" at AI Sweden. [[Link](https://www.ai.se/sv/projekt/en-gemensam-digital-assistent-offentlig-sektor)]
-* Leading the technical development for "En gemensam Digital Assistent för svensk offentlig sektor" at AI Sweden.
+* Applying AI expertise to Speech, Audio, and Text analysis at the Swedish Security Service, focusing on developing innovative solutions for national security.
-* Applying AI expertise to Speech, Audio, and Text analysis at the Swedish Security Service.
+* Tech Lead at the innovation arena for AI at Göteborgsregionen (GR). [[Link](https://innovationsarena.goteborgsregionen.se/)]

 **Background:**